MultiX-Amsterdam/data-science-book-uva-2023/_sources/docs/syllabus.md

 I expect students to monitor Canvas periodically for any changes in deadlines, or any other announcements.

-:::{admonition} Moving the Discussion at the Speed of Trust In group discussions and practical sessions, please follow the principles below:
+:::{admonition} Moving the Discussion at the Speed of Trust In group discussions, lectures, and all the sessions, please follow the principles below:
 - Practice mutual respect
 - Be an active listener
 - Do not make assumptions, ask questions